 10. Identify each individual, business, corporation, union association, firm, partnership, committee proprietorship, franchise holding company, joint stock company, business or real estate trust, non-profit organization, or other organization or group of people doing business with the education corporation and in which such entity, during the preceding school year (July 1 - June 30), you and/or your immediate family member(s) had a financial interest or other relationship.
-If you are a member, director, officer or employee of an organization formally partnered with the education corporation that is doing business with the education corporation that is doing business with the education between such entity and the education corporation that is pursuant to such agreement; rather, please identify only the name of the entity, your position in the entity as well as the relationship between such entity and the education corporation.
+If you are a member, director, officer or employee of an organization formally partnered with the education corporation that is doing business with the education corporation through a management or services agreement, you need not list every transaction between such entity and the education corporation that is pursuant to such agreement; rather, please identify only the name of the entity, your position in the entity as well as the relationship between such entity and the education corporation.
 If there was no financial interest, please write "None."

-Entity Conducting Business with the Education Corporation Nature of Business Conducted Approximate Value of the Business Conducted Name of Trustee and/or Immediate Family Holding an Interest in the Entity Conducting Business with the Education Corporation and the Nature of the Interest Steps Taken to Avoid Conflict of Interest Please NONE fapplicable.
-I Do not leave this space blo nk.
+Entity Conducting Business with the Education Corporation Nature of Business Conducted Approximate Value of the Business Conducted Name of Trustee and/or Immediate Family Holding an Interest in the Entity Conducting Business with the Education Corporation and the Nature of the Interest Steps Taken to Avoid Conflict of Interest Please none f applicable.
+L o not leave this space blo ınk.